Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Problem statement

 Engineers and operators want to design and develop a satellite to characterize the steam, ash, and lava emissions of active volcanoes in the United States.
-The objective of the satellite, STKSat, is to image these volcanoes to provide early indications of volcanic eruption.
-The imaging camera on STKSat will take panchromatic and multispectral images of steam emissions, airborne ash, and lava flows on the volcanoes; these images will enhance current volcanic detection systems.
+The objective of the satellite is to image these volcanoes to provide early indications of volcanic eruption.
+The imaging camera on the satellite will take panchromatic and multispectral images of steam emissions, airborne ash, and lava flows on the volcanoes; these images will enhance current volcanic detection systems.
 They want to design an orbit for the satellite that maximizes the amount of time the imaging camera can view the volcanoes.

 Solution

-Use the STK Analyzer capability to perform Parametric and Carpet Plot trade studies to design a circular and an elliptical orbit for STKSat, identifying the best combination of orbital parameters that will provide the longest total observation time for the United States' active volcanoes.
+Use the Analyzer capability, which is available with the Ansys ModelCenter® model-based systems engineering software, to perform Parametric and Carpet Plot trade studies to design a circular and an elliptical orbit for the satellite to identify the best combination of orbital parameters that will provide the longest total observation time for the United States' active volcanoes.

 What you will learn